chetanbg1/cbg-microservice/README.md

 @component
-    it is used to mark class as a spring bean that will be managed by the spring container
+    it is used to mark class as a spring bean that will be managed by the spring container tells spring frameworks that there is bean that you need to manage

 @Autowired
-    is used to automatically inject dependencies into a spring-managed bean
+    is used to automatically inject dependencies into a spring-managed bean tells spring framework hey find the correct match for this specific type and autowire it in

 @Service
     same as component , used to annotate classes that contain business logic